Where to get the variety of Mexican sauces with a chile pepper base.

 Brussel sprouts with chilhuacle mole and patty pan squash with bay amaranth . . . . . #chefseye #chefstyle #vamosatucson #whyilovewhereilive #chefsofinstagram #chefstable #chefstalk #chefsroll #chefsfeed #soignefood #soigne #visittucson #chefselection #chefsexcellentplates #artofplating #hfcoors #local #mexicanfood #thattabletho #penca #pencarestaurante #foodandwine #eater

-Brussels sprouts and amaranth get the royal treatment in the Coles Con Mole Chilhuacle.
+Brussels sprouts and amaranth get the royal treatment in the Coles Con Mole Chilhuacle from the dinner menu.
 The yellow mole is made with the rare yellow chilhuacle pepper.

 For more information, visit pencarestaurante.com.